kinopio-club/kinopio-help/api/index.md

 The Kinopio API is used to find, save, and update the spaces of signed up users.
 You can use it to make cool things too.

+Use of the API is subject to the [Use Restrictions Policy](/posts/use-restrictions-policy/).

 # Authentication

 Kinopio uses token-based authentication using your user `apiKey`.
 The easiest way to get your apiKey is by entering `JSON.parse(localStorage.user).apiKey` in your browser console on [kinopio.club](http://kinopio.club).